fdubut/datasciencecoursera/README.md

 * y.csv, the merged and cleaned up labels (training + test)
 * subject.csv, the merged and cleaned up subjects (training + test)
 * final.csv, the final tidy data set containing the average of each appropriate feature for each activity/subject pair

+The code book *CodeBook.md* details the study design, the data set content and feature engineering.